holgafx/fxcm/README.md

 2. Learn how to run QSTrader on FXCM data via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/QSTrader on FXCM data.zip">here</a>. what is <a href="https://www.quantstart.com/qstrader">QSTrader?</a>
 3. Building/back testing RSI strategy via RestAPI at <a href="https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/RsiStrategy.zip">here</a>.
+4. Building/back testing Moving Average Crossover strategy via RestAPI at [Here](https://apiwiki.fxcorporate.com/api/StrategyRealCaseStudy/RestAPI/Moving_Average_Crossover_Strategy.zip)
-4. One video demonstrate how to backtest strategies in Visual Studio via FXCM data On QuantConnect LEAN platform at <a href="https://www.youtube.com/watch?v=m6llfznP4d4">here</a>
+5. One video demonstrate how to backtest strategies in Visual Studio via FXCM data On QuantConnect LEAN platform at <a href="https://www.youtube.com/watch?v=m6llfznP4d4">here</a>

 ## Note:
 o	This is for personal use and abides by our [EULA](https://www.fxcm.com/uk/forms/eula/)